phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/throws.rst

 under which circumstances.
 It is RECOMMENDED to provide a description that describes the reason an exception is thrown.

-It is also RECOMMENDED that this tag occurs for every occurrance of an exception, even if it has the same type.
-By documenting every occurance a detailed view is created and the consumer knows for which errors to check.
+It is also RECOMMENDED that this tag occurs for every occurrence of an exception, even if it has the same type.
+By documenting every occurrence a detailed view is created and the consumer knows for which errors to check.

 Effects in phpDocumentor